Oxymorphone (By mouth)

 How to Store and Dispose of This Medicine:

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 - Flush all leftover oxymorphone medicine down the toilet after you have finished your treatment.
 Also flush old oxymorphone after the expiration date has passed.
 This medicine is one of only a few medicines that should be disposed of this way.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using other narcotic pain relievers (such as buprenorphine, butorphanol, nalbuphine, pentazocine, Buprenex®, Nubain®, Stadol®, or Talwin®), a phenothiazine medicine (such as prochlorperazine, Compazine®, Mellaril®, Phenergan®, Thorazine®, or Trilafon®), or a stomach medicine (such as cimetidine, Tagamet®).
+- Make sure your doctor knows if you are using another narcotic pain reliever (such as buprenorphine, butorphanol, nalbuphine, pentazocine, Buprenex®, Nubain®, Stadol®, Talwin®), or a stomach medicine (such as cimetidine, Tagamet®).
 Tell your doctor if you have used an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.

 - Do not drink alcohol while you are using this medicine.